armstrongsam25/InstagramFirstCommenter/README.md

 # InstagramFirstCommenter
+~OK, so basically this is DuarteDx's project and I just changed some css element ids to be updated with the new look of Instagram.
+10/10 this project is a great starting point.
+I plan on making this bot search for a specific keyword in a comment and then comment on that comment with predetermined text.(armstrongsam25)~

+------FROM ORIGINAL README------
 This is a bot that will make a comment on a post as soon as it is posted on instagram.
 Just follow the setup instructions and replace the dummy data by a valid instagram account data for it to work.

-I created this to win tickets for [Vodafone Paredes de Coura](https://www.paredesdecoura.com/).
-Vodafone had an contest where they posted a total of 8 posts on their instagram page at random times of the day during 2 weeks, this first 10 people to comment those posts won 200 euros worth of tickets for their music festival.
-This bot did its job and won those tickets.

 # Requirements
 1 - A Windows, Mac or Linux Computer